 What causes heartburn?

 Heartburn, sometimes referred to as acid indigestion or gastroesophageal reflux, is extremely common.
-According to the American College of Gastroenterology, 60 million Americans report having heartburn at least once a month, and some studies report more than 15 million Americans have symptoms daily.
+According to the American College of Gastroenterology, 60 million Americans report having heartburn at least once a month, and some studies report more than 15 million Americans to have symptoms daily.
 The incidence of heartburn usually increases with age.
-Nonetheless, it's common-and often overlooked in babies and children.
+Nonetheless, it's common and often overlooked in babies and children.

 Heartburn occurs when digestive juices in the stomach move back up into the esophagus, the tube connecting the throat to the stomach.
 The top third of the esophagus is made of skeletal muscle which propels down the food.
 The lower esophageal sphincter (LES) is a thick band of muscle that encircles the esophagus just above the uppermost part of the stomach.

-This sphincter is usually tightly closed--opening only when food passes from the esophagus to the stomach--and prevents the contents of the stomach from moving back to the fragile esophageal tissue.
+This sphincter is usually tightly closed, opening only when food passes from the esophagus to the stomach.
+It prevents the contents of the stomach from moving back to the fragile esophageal tissue.
 The gut has a thick mucous coating that protects it from the powerful hydrochloric acid it secretes to digest food.
-However the much-thinner esophageal mucous coating doesn't protect against stomach acid.
+However, the much-thinner esophageal mucous coating doesn't protect against stomach acid.
 Thus, if the LES opens inappropriately or fails to close completely, stomach acids may back up and burn the esophagus, causing heartburn.

 Occasional heartburn is usually nothing to worry about.
 However, chronic or frequent heartburn (recurring over twice a week) is known as gastroesophageal reflux disease (GERD) and requires early detection.
 If the esophagus is vulnerable to stomach acid and digestive enzymes, ulcerations, scarring, and thickening of the esophageal walls may lead to.
 This causes a narrowing of the inside of the esophagus that may affect swallowing and the peristaltic movements that send food down.
 Repeated esophageal irritation also could result in Barrett's syndrome--changes in the kinds of cells lining the stomach.